raspberrypilearning/xai-challenge-submit/en/step_3.md

 5. **Imagine This**: Can you picture a time or place they'd use this app?
 Why would it be super helpful then?

-6. **Secrets Safe?**: How would they feel about sharing their stuff with the app?
+6. **Secrets Safe?**: How would they feel about sharing their information or images with the app?
 Would they want some things to stay private?

 7. **Dream Results**: After using the app, what awesome thing do they hope will happen?
 Maybe find things faster or see cool patterns?